JayVeezy1/MA_thesis/README.md

 # MA Thesis
-## Part 1 - Export of Patients into .csv
-**What is this:**
+**Analysis Goal**

+The goal of this thesis is the mortality prediction within the MIMIC-III dataset for a use case of 2,655 stroke patients.
+The available dependent variables are  'death within the hospital stay', 'within 30 days', 'within 180 days', and 'within 360 days'.

+# Part 0 - Setup
+**MIMIC-III Setup in Postgres**

-The first part of this project prepares the Medical Information Mart for Intensive Care dataset (MIMIC-III, v1.4) dataset for data analysis.
-These Python scripts can be used to export patients (based on icustay_ids) from a local Postgres database.
+The initial part of this project prepares the Medical Information Mart for Intensive Care dataset (MIMIC-III, v1.4) dataset for analysis.

-For this, in a preparatory step, the data must have already been imported and set up in the Postgres database (instructions available at https://physionet.org/content/mimiciii/1.4/).
+The data must be imported and set up in the Postgres database (instructions available at https://physionet.org/content/mimiciii/1.4/).
 Also, in the 'supplements/SQL' folder, necessary SQL scripts are provided, to set up further required PL/pgSQL functions.
 Once this setup is finished a user can run all functions from the main.py Python script.

+These Python scripts can be used to export patients (based on icustay_ids) from the local Postgres database into individual .csv files.

 The actual data for the MIMIC-III dataset can not be shared here.
 It is available, upon request, through PhysioNet.

-**Analysis Goal**

-Previous research had 3 main directions.
-Either, the hourly prediction of the occurrence of a sickness, death, or complications (like sepsis) is intended.
-For this, hourly time-series data is used as a basis.
-This is rather complex and many times, supportive features need to be derived first.

-A second direction is the prediction of the upcoming occurrence of sickness based on general data (averages, not hourly).
-For this, a precise knowledge of the medical factors is required.

-The last case is to predict the general development of a patient.
-Different approaches are possible: length of stay, probability of a secondary stay (relapse), and mortality prediction.
-This last case is the intention of this work:
-The prediction of death for stroke patients within the hospital stay, within 30 days, and within 360 days.

-**Output:**
+**Patient Export**

-An overview of all selected patients is created in '0_patient_cohort.csv'.
-For each patient, a .csv file is created with their hourly chart events (time-series data).
+For each patient, a .csv file is exported from the local Postgres DB with their hourly chart events (time-series data).
 These time-series data will be converted to averages in a later step.
 The resulting 'average-patient-cohort.csv' file will be the foundation for all subsequent analysis steps.
 This is also the file, that a user can upload in the supplement frontend to visualize the analysis.

 **Estimated Time:**

 Getting access to the MIMIC-III dataset by PhysioNet takes between 1-4 weeks.
-For this, also a course regarding data protection had to be conducted, which regularly takes about 4 hours.
+For this, also a course regarding data protection has to be conducted, which regularly takes about 4 hours.
 The download and import of the data into the Postgres database takes about 5 hours.

 Running the set-up for the table 'all_diagnoses_icd' takes about 45 minutes.